leetheguy/wobble_blog/readme.md

 ```

 The global statements at the end of each file are for C9’s JS validation.
-Don’t forget to change the app name in your index.html file.
+Change the app name in your index.html file.

     <body ng-app="wobble-blog">
+And reference it in your head BEFORE `app.js` because we're referencing the function from `app.js` not attaching it to an existing module.

+    <script src="js/app.run.js"></script>
+    <script src="js/app.js"></script>

 ---
 ## Data Structure